munificent/craftinginterpreters/book/optimization.md

 When I first got the bytecode virtual machine that clox is descended from working, I did what any self-respecting VM hacker would do.
 I cobbled together a couple of benchmarks, fired up a profiler, and ran those scripts through my interpreter.
-In a dynamically-typed language like Lox, a large fraction of user code is field accesses and method calls, so one of my benchmarks looked something like this:
+In a dynamically typed language like Lox, a large fraction of user code is field accesses and method calls, so one of my benchmarks looked something like this: